MirageNet/MirageStandalone/Mirage/README.md

 Mirage is a rolling-release high-level API for the Unity Game Engine that provides a powerful, yet easy to use networking API.
 It is designed to work with Unity 3D and is available on GitHub.

+## .NET Core Setup

-## Adding Weaver to project
+### Adding Weaver to project

+Mirage uses mono.cecil to modify dlls after they are built to make some of the networking features work.

-Add this to the `.csproj` for a project.
+To make this work on your projects add this to the `.csproj` for a project.

 ```
   <Target Name="PostBuild" AfterTargets="PostBuildEvent">